Music of Zimbabwe

 Zimbabwean music is heavily reliant on the use of instruments such as the mbira, Ngoma drums and hosho.
 Their music symbolizes much more than a simple rhythm, as the folk and pop style styled music was used as a symbol of hope for Zimbabweans looking to gain independence from Rhodesia.
 Music has played a significant role in the history of Zimbabwe, from a vital role in the traditional Bira ceremony used to call on ancestral spirits, to protest songs during the struggle for independence.
 The community in Zimbabwe used music to voice their resistance to their oppression, as one of the only weapons they had available to fight back with.
-In the eighties, the Music of Zimbabwe was at the center of the African Music scene thanks to genres such as Sungura and Jit.
-However, several performers were banned by state TV and radio leading to the closing of several music venues.
+In the 1980s, the Music of Zimbabwe was at the centre of the African Music scene thanks to genres such as Sungura and Jit.
+However, several performers were banned by state TV and radio leading to the closure of several music venues.

 Musical Genres

 Rock

-Some famous Zimbabwean rock bands are - Dividing The Element, Evicted, Flying Bantu and Chikwata-263.
+Some famous Zimbabwean rock bands are - Dividing The Element, Curfew At Midnight, Evicted, Flying Bantu and Chikwata-263.